-Commercial mortgages can be utilised for properties that businesses will trade from or as a way of purchasing an investment, such as a buy-to-let.
+Commercial mortgages can be utilized for properties that businesses will trade from or as a way of purchasing an investment, such as a buy-to-let.
 They can be seen as a complex form of lending; therefore, knowledge of the industry is recommended when arranging.

 Meeting The Lender’s Commercial Mortgage Criteria

 Most banks and building societies offer commercial mortgages, but you must satisfy their criteria.
-Most lenders require a positive personal credit rating and clear evidence that your business is creditworthy, although some lenders may accept applications where there is an adverse credit history and charge a higher interest rate and arrangement fee.
+Most lenders require a positive personal credit rating and clear evidence that your business is creditworthy, although some commercial lenders may accept applications where there is an adverse credit history and charge a higher interest rate and arrangement fee.

 Most lenders will apply a loan-to-value ratio and will expect you to invest a proportion of your own money in the purchase.
 The more you are willing to invest of your own money, the greater the chance you will have of securing a loan for the remainder.